Let's face it: your presentations matter to your career. Use this simple technique to be more persuasive with audiences and to have greater influence!

 You should follow me on Twitter here.

-Gary Genard is an actor, author, and expert in public speaking training and overcoming speaking fear.
-His company, Boston-based The Genard Method offers live 1:1 Zoom executive coaching and corporate group training worldwide.
-In 2021 for the eighth consecutive year, Gary has been ranked by Global Gurus as One of the World’s Top 30 Communication Professionals.
+Gary Genard is an actor, author, and expert in public speaking and overcoming speaking fear.
+His company, The Genard Method offers live 1:1 Zoom executive coaching and corporate group training worldwide.
+In 2022 for the ninth consecutive year, Gary has been ranked by Global Gurus as One of the World’s Top 30 Communication Professionals.
 He is the author of the Amazon Best-Seller How to Give a Speech.
 His second book, Fearless Speaking, was named in 2019 as "One of the 100 Best Confidence Books of All Time."
-The Online Meetings Handbook offers strategies and tools for speaking virtually.
-His latest book Speak for Leadership, coming in January 2022 shares the secrets of speaking with leadership presence.
-Pre-order a copy.
-To know more about TGM's services, Contact Gary.
+His handbook for presenting in videoconferences, Speaking Virtually offers strategies and tools for developing virtual presence in online meetings.
+His latest book is Speak for Leadership: An Executive Speech Coach's Secrets for Developing Leadership Presence.
+Contact Gary here.